3DiVi/face-sdk/doc/en/development/face_estimation.md

 To estimate emotions, create the `EmotionsEstimator` object using `FacerecService.createEmotionsEstimator` and pass the configuration file.
 Currently, there is only one configuration file, which is *emotions_estimator.xml*.
 With the `EmotionsEstimator` object you can estimate the emotion of a captured face using the `EmotionsEstimator.estimateEmotions` method.
 The result is a vector with the `EmotionsEstimator.EmotionConfidence` elements containing emotions with a confidence value.
 See the example of using the `EmotionsEstimator` object in [demo.cpp](../../../examples/cpp/demo/demo.cpp).

+## Presence of a mask on the face

+To check the presence of a mask on a face, the `FaceAttributesEstimator` module and the `face_mask_estimator.xml` configuration file are available.
+For estimation, call the `FaceAttributesEstimator.estimate(RawSample)` method.
+The result of the evaluation is an object `Attribute`, which contains the following fields:
+* `score` – possibility that there's a mask on the face, value from 0 to 1
+* `verdict` – possibility that there's a mask on the face, boolean value (`true`/`false`)
+* `mask_attribute` – an object of the `FaceAttributesEstimator.FaceAttributes.Attribute` class/structure, which contains the following values:
+    - `NOT_COMPUTED` – the attribute was not estimated
+    - `NO_MASK` – there's no mask on the face
+    - `HAS_MASK` – there's a mask on the face